 After the end of the fiscal year, the Supervisory Board, in consultation with the RCC, determines whether the annual targets have been achieved, exceeded or missed.
 This computation is based on the actual values for the individual performance criteria resulting from the consolidated accounts or, in particular, for the Commercials as performance criteria and sustainability targets/general goals, which are determined separately.
 With regard to the financial performance criteria, determining the target achievement of the respective year is based on a comparison of the actual value against the target value.
-Determining the overall target achievement of the financial performance criteria for fiscal year 2024 is based on the weighted target achievement of the financial performance criteria for fiscal year 2024 and the weighted target achievement of the financial performance criteria for the two previous fiscal years.
-If the (three-year) targets are not achieved in full, the amount paid out under the STI is increased accordingly up to a maximum cap of 200 per cent.
+Determining the overall target achievement of the financial performance criteria for fiscal year 2024 is based on the weighted target achievement of the financial performance criteria for fiscal year 2024 and the weighted target achievement of the financial performance criteria from the two previous fiscal years.
+If the (three-year) targets are not achieved in full, the amount paid out under the STI is reduced accordingly or is cancelled completely.
+In the event that the target values are exceeded, the amount paid out under the STI is increased accordingly up to a maximum cap of 200 per cent.